WayneStallwood/AWS-Tile-Generator/README.md

 The SVG files need a small modification to remove the rectangular background, you can either manually remove the background from the SVG in the "64" directory by removing the line from the SVG starting "<rect" in your favourite text editor or use the included Python to preprocess the file and automatically submit it into OpenSCAD

+There is also a multi-processor which will take batches of Tiles from a manifest csv and convert them

 (see Python usage insructions below)